WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 - Click on Add GPG Key

 ### Create Certificates
-- Fill in content for your country
-	>   for DEV and UAT environments you may use the conf files and the  [certgen bash script](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.sh)  as a guideline according to the  [Certificate Preparation](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/README.md)

 #### Certificate Preparation for DEV and UAT

 > Disclaimer: The script generates self-signed certificates not intended to be used on production environments.
+>   for DEV and UAT environments you may use the conf files and the  [certgen bash script](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.sh)  as a guideline according to the  [Certificate Preparation](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/README.md)

 - You must adapt the following default certificate parameter of [DN_template.cnf](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/DN_template.cnf) file which will used  in gen_all_certs.sh to your needs:

-  #Configuration Template for Certificate Generation

-  #Modify for your own needs
+- Configuration Template for Certificate Generation, Modify for your own needs

 	```
  	export OSSL_COUNTRY_NAME="XC"